instill-ai/component/tools/compogen/cmd/testdata/readme-operator.txt

 description: "Learn about how to set up a VDP Dummy operator https://github.com/instill-ai/vdp"
 ---

-The Dummy component is an operator that performs an action.
+The Dummy component is an operator that allows users to perform an action.
 It can carry out the following tasks:

 - [Dummy](#dummy)